dmunoz123/ThreatHunterAI/README.md

    python -m venv .venv
 ```

-- Now that we have that setup we can begin installing our packages by running:
+- Now that we have that setup we can begin installing our packages by running (for now due to being a work in progress):
 ```
-   pip install -r requirements.txt
+   pip install -r requirements1.txt
 ```

 - Our backend is all setup for the code to recieve the correct packages, now we just navigate into our backend folder and boot up the server!